Eugene Levi

 Political Party: Covenant Loyalist

-Relgious Affiliation: Jewish
+Relgious Affiliation: Judaism

 Eugene Levi (born December 17, 1946) is a member of the NAL Parliament.
 He is currently Speaker of the House of Deputies in that body since the General Election of 2006.
+In 2010 he was elected General Moderator, the 27th individual to hold that office.

 Levi is the son of a homemaker mother and an automobile plant foreman father.
 He attended Harvard University on a partial scholarship, then went into television journalism where he achieved considerable success, eventually becoming a well-known anchor and commentator on the Public Broadcasting Network.
 He left this position in 1990 to run for the House of Deputies on the Whig ticket, and has served in that office ever since.